sammcj/smcleod/content/posts/2023-04-28-estimating/index.md

 # Escaping the Time Trap: Why Estimating Effort, Not Time, Leads to Greater Success

 Software engineering demands effective planning and understanding of the resources needed to complete a project.
-Many teams estimate project velocity based on time spent on tasks.
+Some less mature organisations and teams make the mistake of estimating project velocity based on _time_ spent on tasks.
 However, this can cause misunderstandings and unrealistic expectations.
 Instead, estimating based on effort points leads to clear communication, better planning, and ultimately, more successful software delivery.

 ## The Problem with Estimating in Time